AaltoSciComp/python-for-scicomp/content/installation.rst

       <https://docs.anaconda.com/navigator/>`__ provides a convenient
       way to access the software.
 It can be installed from that page.

-      Note the license of Anaconda - for organizations of more than 50 people, it can't be used for research purposes without a license.
+      Note the license of Anaconda - there were recently issues with it being used by large universities for free, and this is not yet fully resolved.

    .. group-tab:: Other options